 FAQs

-What is the Missoula County COVID-19 Documentation Project?
+What is the Missoula County COVID-19 project?

 The purpose of the project is to encourage agencies, organizations and individuals from across Missoula County to save and contribute documentation about their experiences during the pandemic, and to provide a mechanism for this documentation to be maintained and shared with and beyond the community.